neuefische/wd-flipped-classroom-curriculum/sessions/backend-mongodb/challenges-backend-mongodb.md

 **1. Create a Fish-Shop Database**

-- Go to the "Deployments > Database" tab.
+- Go to the "Database > Clusters" tab.
 - Click "Browse Collections".
 - Click "Create Database".
 - In the dialog that appears, enter `fish-shop-database` as the `database name`.